Definition of

 The most violent seismic movements in history

-• Japan earthquake of March 2011 : it is undoubtedly the strongest in history and reached 8.9 on the Richter scale.
+• Japan earthquake of March 2011 : it is undoubtedly the strongest in history and reached 8.9 degrees on the Richter scale.